The Importance of Choosing Non-Comedogenic Skincare Products

 How can you tell if a skincare product is non-comedogenic?

 Unfortunately, the U.S. Food and Drug Administration (FDA) does not regulate over-the-counter skincare products and cosmetics.
 Therefore, there is no way to know if a product is truly non-comedogenic.
-Also, there is no standardized method of measuring the comedogenic potential of a product, which further makes it difficult to find a great anti-acne skincare product.
+Also, there is no standardized method of measuring the comedogenic potential of a product, which further complicates the process.

 A good rule of thumb is to choose anti-acne skincare products highly rated by medical professionals.
 Your dermatologist can also help you choose tried and tested non-comedogenic skincare products.